Moero Chronicle: Development

 The game was announced in the December 2013 issue of Dengeki PlayStation.
 It was originally planned to be released on April 24, 2014, in Japan, though, following delays, the release date was postponed to May 15.
 Character designs are handled by Katsuyuki Hirano, who was also character designer for Record of Agarest War.
 The game is directed by Makoto Kitano, and is produced by Norihisa Kochiwa.
-Like Monster Monpiece before it, Moe Chronicle also includes mythological creatures reimagined as monster girls.
-Moe Chronicle was released in Greater Asia on May 5, 2015; the localization featured both Chinese and English translations, with none of the original content from the Japanese version censored.
+Like Monster Monpiece before it, Moero Chronicle also includes mythological creatures reimagined as monster girls.
+Moe Chronicle was released in Greater Asia on May 5, 2015; the localization featured both Chinese and English translations, with none of the original content from the Japanese version altered than the game's name.
 The Asian version features an R-18+ GSRR rating, and is available in physical retail copies.

 Reception and sales

-Famitsu gave the Japanese version of Moe Chronicle a review score of 31/40.
+Famitsu gave the Japanese version of Moero Chronicle a review score of 31/40.

 Supply of the game amongst retailers became limited within the first week of release in Japan as it became sold out within stores, with an initial batch of 50,000 copies shipped nationwide.
 That week, the game sold 32,957 copies, placing second place within the Japanese software sales charts behind The Idolmaster One For All.

 Operation Rainfall scored Moe Chronicle 3.5 stars out of 5, praising the music, art, and ecchi content, but criticized the gameplay due to its lack of depth, writing "if you are into Compile Heart, dungeon RPGs and ecchi – this game is perfect for you if you haven’t picked it up yet, even if you only want to show support for uncensored Asian English releases."